 German automobile major Audi has invented a new way to produce e-diesel from CO2 and Water.
-The research team of the company in Dresden has produced the first batch of the fuel a few days ago.
+The company’s research team in Dresden produced the first batch of the fuel a few days ago.

 The German government has welcomed the new technology by addressing the initiative as a huge success for sustainability research.
-Federal Minister of Education and Research Prof. Dr. Johanna Wanka who put first five liters into her official car, an Audi A8 3.0 TDI said, “This synthetic diesel, made using CO2, is a huge success for our sustainability research.
-If we can make widespread use of CO2 as a raw material, we will make a crucial contribution to climate protection and the efficient use of resources.”
+Federal Minister of Education and Research Prof. Dr. Johanna Wanka, who put the first five liters into her official car, an Audi A8 3.0 TDI, said, “This synthetic diesel, made using CO2, is a huge success for our sustainability research.
+If we can make widespread use of CO2 as raw material, we will make a crucial contribution to climate protection and the efficient use of resources.”

-Manufacturing of e-diesel involves firstly breaking down steam into hydrogen and oxygen at 800 degree Celsius through electrolysis.
-The base fuel is referred to as “blue crude,” and begins by taking electricity from renewable power to hydropower and using it to produce hydrogen from water.
-The hydrogen is then mixed with CO2 that has been converted into CO in two chemical processes and the resulting reactions produce a liquid made from long-chain hydrocarbons – this is blue crude, which is then refined to create the end product, the synthetic e-diesel.
+Manufacturing of e-diesel involves firstly breaking down steam into hydrogen and oxygen at 800 degrees Celsius through electrolysis.
+The base fuel is referred to as “blue crude” and begins by taking electricity from renewable power to hydropower and using it to produce hydrogen from water.
+The hydrogen is then mixed with CO2 that has been converted into CO in two chemical processes, and the resulting reactions produce a liquid made from long-chain hydrocarbons – this is blue crude, which is then refined to create the end product, the synthetic e-diesel.